fpereiro/gotoB/tutorial/tutorial.md

 As we saw in the previous chapter, applications are central to us because they act as the true windows to the digital world.
 But what *is* an application?

-An application is, simply put, a program written by a person or a team, meant to run on one or more types of devices.

 It's perhaps best to start with a concrete example on which to illustrate the concepts of this chapter.
 For this purpose, let's pick a typical stopwatch app, like the one that comes built-in in your phone.

 ```